German submarine U-199: Fate

-U-199 was found on the surface, off Rio de Janeiro, in position 23°54′S 42°54′W, by three aircraft, a PBY Catalina and a Lockheed Hudson (both Brazilian) and an American PBM Mariner of VP-74 on 31 July.
+U-199 was found on the surface, off Rio de Janeiro, in position 23°54′S 42°54′W, by three aircraft, a PBY Catalina, a Lockheed Hudson (both Brazilian), and an American Martin PBM Mariner of VP-74 on 31 July.
 The Catalina, codenamed Arará, hit U-199 with depth charges, sinking her.
 The pilot of the Catalina was 2º Ten.-Av.
 (2nd Lt.)
-Alberto M. Torres, which later went to Italy as part of 1st Brazilian Fighter Squadron.
-Forty-nine of the crew were killed, although twelve Germans managed to escape the doomed submarine, including the captain.
+Alberto M. Torres, who later went to Italy as part of 1st Brazilian Fighter Squadron.
+Forty-nine of the crew were killed, although twelve Germans, including the captain, escaped.
 This was possible due to the actions of the Catalina's crew, who threw a lifeboat to the survivors.
 They were rescued by the USS Barnegat and taken to Brazil, and then on to captivity in the United States.